ARE YOU IN?

 Frazier Brook passes through the small eastern extension of Wilmot that includes Eagle Pond.
 It occupies a prominent north-south oriented lowland that was the route for the Grafton Turnpike (now US Route 4) and the Boston-Maine railroad (now a rail trail).
 It falls only 140 feet over 6 miles before it becomes the Blackwater River below Bog Pond (behind the Circle K in Andover).

-In New Hampshire any waterbody larger than 10 acres is called a “great pond” and is owned by the state.
-There are six such ponds in Wilmot.
+In New Hampshire there is no legal distinction between a lake and a pond, but any waterbody larger than 10 acres is deemed a public water body and is owned by the state.
+While there is nothing called a lake in town, there are six such ponds in Wilmot that qualify as public waterbodies.
 One of them is a mile walk from any road, but most of them are accessible by car and several have boat launches and offer good fishing.
 From north to south:

 White Pond (or Whites Pond) is adjacent to Camp Wilmot, but there is a state-owned boat ramp there that provides public access from North Wilmot Road.
 No motorized craft are allowed.
 This 15-acre pond has an average depth of 13 feet and a maximum depth of 29 feet.
-With somewhere deep and cold to retreat to White Pond supports a population of brook trout.
+With somewhere deep and cold to retreat to, White Pond supports a population of brook trout.
+It is the deepest pond in Wilmot.

 At 37 acres, Eagle Pond is the largest waterbody in town.
 Camps Kenwood and Evergreen are on the western shore and the Northern Rail Trail passes along the eastern shore.
 There is a state “car-top” boat ramp on the eastern shore accessible from US Route 4.
 With a maximum depth of 19 feet, it is home to bass and pickerel.
 The pond is known nationally because U.S. Poet Laureate Donald Hall retired to his family farm there and wrote many poems and essays that reference the pond and the surrounding landscape.